alt="Accident Claims Assist company logo"

 While older adults can feel worse psychological effects after a car accident, they may have less confidence to drive on the road or get around after a car accident.

-For the elderly, the recovery process can be slow, and the psychological impact effects may be heavier because of physical and emotional limitations.
+For older people, the recovery process can be slow, and the psychological impact effects may be heavier because of physical and emotional limitations.

-The psychological effects can be different from gender to gender, and how they deal with the effects of a car accident.
-Different studies show that women can seek emotional support and discuss their feelings after the accident, which can lead to faster recovery.
+The psychological effects can be different from gender to gender and how they deal with the impact of a car accident.
+Other studies show that women can seek emotional support and discuss their feelings after the accident, which can lead to faster recovery.

 According to recent research and studies, the most common cause of trauma is in 32% of males and 13% of females after an accident.